Independent Scientific Data Analysis

 Core data-analysis problem

-The Swift/XRT observations of OJ 287 consist of many short exposures, typically around one kilosecond each.
-Individually these snapshots contain too few counts for statistically meaningful spectral modeling, which makes it difficult to study how the X-ray spectral shape changes with flux using standard per-exposure fits.
+The Swift/XRT data set for OJ 287 consists of many short exposures, typically around one kilosecond each.
+Individually, most of these observations contain too few counts for reliable spectral modelling, making it difficult to trace changes in the X-ray spectrum through standard fits to each exposure.

 Background